Ancient Japan in Poetry

 Kakinomoto no Hitomaro Nara period · ca. 700

-Haiku · Osaka Castle
+Haiku · Osaka Minami (Basho's final journey)

 Autumn